fjs21/homebridge-kumo/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr/fjs21/homebridge-kumo)](https://github.com/fjs21/homebridge-kumo/pulls)

 ## Kumo device support for [Homebridge](https://homebridge.io).
 `homebridge-kumo` is a [Homebridge](https://homebridge.io) plugin that makes Kumo-enabled devices available to [Apple's](https://www.apple.com) [HomeKit](https://www.apple.com/ios/home) smart home platform.
-Kumo-enabled devices include Mistubishi Minisplit units.
+This plugin enables control of Mitsubishi's [kumo cloud](https://www.mitsubishicomfort.com/kumocloud) and currently supports Minisplit units via the offical WiFi accesory.

 ## Why use this plugin for myQ support in HomeKit?
 In a similar vein to `homebridge-myq2`, this plugin aims to keep user configuration to a minimum.
 This plugin with dynamically add (but not yet remove) devices found in you Kumo account.
 This way the only conifiguration needed is your username and password for the Kumo cloud.